-Question: I understand that black walnut trees have a compound that inhibits growth in certain plants.
+I understand that black walnut trees have a compound that inhibits growth in certain plants.
 I intend to garden several yards away from one.
 What precautions should I take to ensure the safety of my veggies?
-Also, since the leaves and twigs cannot be composted, what procedure is necessary to prevent this material from contaminating the rest of my compostable leaves?
+Also, can black walnut leaves be composted?

 You can compost black walnut leaves, but it’s recommended that you do so separately from your main compost pile.
 And since there’s no easy way to separate them from other leaves in your yard, we recommend just burning all the debris from the area around a black walnut.